alcr0996/Boulder_Fire_Department_Incidents_2015_2018/README.md

 <src="images/Incidents_per_Month_Averaged.png>

+## When are incidents occurring?

 ## What now?

 I was curious what was causing that spike from August-October, and wanted to confirm what I was seeing.

 <src="images/kde_plot_DoW_Year.png>

-With this kernel density estimation (KDE) figure, I was able to confirm that the August-October are the months of the year that BFD gets the most calls.
-So what are those incidents that are inflating those months?
+With this kernel density estimation (KDE) figure, I was able to confirm that the August-October are the months of the year that BFD tends to get the most calls.
+So what are those incidents that are inflating those months and where are they occurring?